Nafees10/qscript/spec/syntax.md

 * `TYPE` is the actual data type in which it is stored.
 It must be one of base data types and not derived
 * `EnumName` is the name for this enum

-the members are automatically assigned values.
+the members are automatically assigned values, **only** if they are of type int.
 Value can be assigned manually too like:
 ```
 public enum int ErrorType{
 	FileNotFound = 0,